As a youth hockey coach, it is crucial to figure out ways to make your practices fun and engaging.

 If coaches and players enjoy coming to practice, great things will unfold throughout the season.
 Not only will players be more engaged during their time on the ice if they are having fun, but they will work harder, laugh louder, and the team will become closer because of it.
 Coaches need to keep this in mind while planning practices.
 Creating this balance when selecting hockey drills and activities is a great skill for coaches to work on.

-Below we explore 12+ fun hockey drills & games that coaches can implement into their practices to shake things up and bring out smiles.
+Below we explore 12+ fun hockey drills & game ideas that coaches can implement into their practices to shake things up and bring out smiles.
 Obviously it is important to focus on skill development and team concepts, but it is extremely important to make sure your team loves to practice.

 Below are 6 great times to prioritize fun at practice: